-A LAMP environment is the combination of Linux, Apache, MySQL & PHP.
+The LAMP stack is a combination of Linux, Apache, MySQL & PHP.
 Here Apache is the popular web server, MySQL is the relation database management system and PHP is programming language generally used for developing web applications.

-Most of the websites are build with PHP and MySQL, which is hosted with LAMP environment.
-For example, the popular blogging web platform WordPress, Drupal are developed with PHP and MySQL.
+Most of the websites are built with PHP and MySQL, which is hosted with LAMP environment.
+For example, the popular blogging web platforms WordPress, Drupal are developed with PHP and MySQL.
 Both are widely hosted over the LAMP environment.

-This tutorial will help you to install and configure LAMP environment on your Debian 10 Linux system.
+This how-to guide helps you to install and configure LAMP Stack on a Debian 10 Linux system.

 You must have sudo privileges account access to the Debian 10 Linux system.

-Login to your Debian 10 system and upgrade the current packages to the latest available version.
+Login to the Debian 10 system and upgrade the current packages to the latest available versions.

 sudo apt update && sudo apt upgrade